taustation-fan/players-guide/README.md

 You can attack players and some NPCs, and other players can attack you.

+Combat is turn-based, though in Player-vs-player combat, there are timeouts for the turns.
+In combat mode, there is also a countdown for when Security forces will likely arrive.

 When you try to attack somebody, there is a chance that Security detains you.
 The chance depends on the Orwellian level of the station (which you can find in the Government Center), and the length of the stay in the Brig depends on the law level.
-Tau Station is super paranoid, and you can't ever attack somebody successfully there.
+Tau Station is super paranoid, and you can't ever attack somebody successfully there (possibly with the exception of random encounters in the Ruins).

 You can wear an armour suit, and equip up to two weapons.
 There are three kinds of damage, Impact, Piercing and Energy.
 Weapons have an inherent accuracy, and one or sometimes two kinds of damage they make.
+There is also long range and shot range combat, and gun-like weapons are suited for long range combat, while knifes and improvised weapons work in short range combat.

 The success of an attack depends on the physical stats (mostly Stamina, I think), the accuracy of the weapon, and combat skills (which can be